 We provide Pediatric Dentistry at our Downtown Kitchener Dental Clinic.
 We see many children at our office and we work hard to provide a relaxing environment for them!
 We like to work with children and their parents to minimize the need for interventive dental treatments.
 The parents we see are wonderful and care greatly about the well being of their children.
-Below, are parents’ most commonly asked questions and our answers to them:
+Below, are parents’ most commonly asked questions about Children’s Dentistry including our answers to them: